Command-Line Interface (CLI)¶

 'tbox': ['2018-11-14', '2019-09-11']}

-The output of this function is the combined bbox or tbox resulting from merging all results of individual files (see: Supported file formats) inside the folder or zipfile.
-The resulting coordinate reference system CRS of the combined bbox is always in the EPSG: 4326 system.
+The output of this function is the combined extent (envelope + geometry) and/or tbox resulting from merging all results of individual files (see: Supported file formats) inside the folder or zipfile.
+All output is in EPSG: 4326; no crs field is emitted.

 Multiple Inputs¶